 There are at least 60 days during which continued coverage may be elected.
 This 60 day period begins on the date coverage would have ended, or the date the person requesting continuation receives an Election Form detailing the option to continue coverage, whichever is later.

-Under COBRA, the employee or a family member has the responsibility to inform the Daemen College Employee Engagement Office when any of the following events occurs if you wish to elect the continuation coverage option:
+Under COBRA, the employee or a family member has the responsibility to inform the Daemen University Employee Engagement Office when any of the following events occurs if you wish to elect the continuation coverage option:

 - Your marriage is dissolved.

 - You become legally separated from your spouse.

 - A child stops being an eligible dependent under the plan.

 Within 14 days after receiving notice of one of these events, the university will send the appropriate Election Form to the person requesting continuation.

 If you do not choose continuance coverage, your group health insurance coverage will end.
 If coverage of your spouse and dependent children would also end, your election to continue coverage for yourself will include them.
 Similarly, if your spouse elects to continue coverage, his or her election will include those dependent children whose coverage would also have ended.

 At the end of the continuation of coverage period, you and any other person whose coverage has been continued, will be allowed by the insurer to enroll in an individual conversion health plan provided under this plan.